-Why localized content matters now more than ever
+Why content localization matters now more than ever

 Some predicted 2020 would be known as “the year of localized marketing,” back before COVID-19 crowded every other topic off the table.
 As global companies are hit hard by the pandemic, though, this very crisis drives home the fact that establishing effective content localization can be extremely important to business continuity.